 Q-Fever: This rickettsial disease, caused by Coxielia burnetti, is most commonly associated with sheep, although goats, cattle, and other mammals can be sources of infection.
 Infected ruminants are usually asymptomatic.
-The rickettsia are shed in the urine, feces, milk and, most importantly, birth products (placenta, amniotic fluid, blood and soiled bedding) of infected animals.
+The rickettsia is shed in the urine, feces, milk, and most importantly, birth products (placenta, amniotic fluid, blood and soiled bedding) of infected animals.
 Q-fever is spread by aerosolization of infected body fluids.
 Disease transmission can be reduced by careful disposal of birth products.
-In most cases, Q -fever is manifested by flu-like symptoms that usually resolve within 2 weeks and can be sometimes misdiagnosed as the flu.
+In most cases Q -fever is manifested by flu-like symptoms that usually resolve within 2 weeks and can be sometimes misdiagnosed as the flu.
 However, it can be severe in those with other health issues and can lead to pulmonary and cardiac complications.
-Respiratory protection should be used during the birthing process.
+Respiratory protection should be used during the lambing process.
 Employees can be screened for Q-Fever through Occupational Health Services for more information please contact the Occupational Health Coordinator at 949-824-3757.

-Contagious Echthyma (Orf): This poxviral disease is known as contagious echthyma, or sore mouth in sheep and goats and orf in people.
-In ruminants, it is evidenced by exudative (draining) lesions found on the muzzle, eyelids, oral cavity, feet or external genitalia.
+Contagious Echthyma: (Orf) This poxviral disease is known as contagious ecthyma or soremouth in sheep and goats, and orf in people.
+In ruminants, it is evidenced by exudative (oozing) lesions found on the muzzle, eyelids, oral cavity, feet or external genitalia.
 It is more common in younger animals.
-In ruminants, the disease is highly contagious to humans and other animals.
+The disease in ruminants is contagious to humans and other animals.
 Infected sheep or goats are the source of infection to people.
-Transmission can be by direct contact with lesions or indirectly from contaminated objects such as hair or clothing.
-This is a self-limiting infection that is usually found on the hands.
-It consists of painful nodules (bumps), cutaneous ulcerative lesions (open sores), and usually lasts 1-2 months.
+Transmission can be by direct contact with lesions or indirectly by contaminated fomites (hair, clothing).
+No person to person contact has been reported.
+This is a self-limiting infection, which is usually found on the hands and consists of painful nodules (bumps) and cutaneous ulcerative lesions, and usually lasts 1-2 months.